 Have you looked at before and after pictures of tummy tuck patients, seen amazing results, and thought to yourself, “I want that!
 But is it really worth it?”
 Online forums offer tons of helpful patient feedback, but with many stories tending to be at one extreme or the other, online chatter might make it even harder to decide if a tummy tuck is a good idea for you.

 The truth is that tummy tuck is major surgery with dramatic results, and it’s best to take extreme stories (positive or negative) with a grain of salt and be realistic.
-Tummy tuck recovery requires more time, patience, and endurance than many other cosmetic procedures.
+We always remind our tummy tuck patients in New Jersey that recovery requires more time, patience, and endurance than many other cosmetic procedures.
 It’s not fun to read about the details of surgical recovery, but getting a realistic idea of what to expect ahead of time will help you make the best decision for yourself and avoid surprises.

 Here are the most important things you need to know about tummy tuck surgery before you take the plunge:

 It’s normal to be excited about waking up to the new you after tummy tuck surgery, but keep in mind that no one looks like their “after” photos immediately after surgery.
 At first, your belly will look much different from what you can expect from your final results.
 Post-operative swelling is common and can be significant, especially during the first three weeks after surgery.
 Your scar, placed just below the bikini line, will initially be scabbed over, red, and quite tender.
 In other words, it won’t be pretty!
 But be patient and know that all of this is a temporary part of the normal healing process.